nehrvim/demo-hugo-site/handyman/content/projects/image_frame.md

   - "Handywork"
   - "Interior design"
 image: /images/projects/wall_install.jpg
-description: >|
-  The project aims to install images on a wall and add decorative frames around them, enhancing the design.
+description: "The project aims to install images on a wall and add decorative frames around them, enhancing the design."

 toc: true
 ---